margham/EDA_2019/index.md

 ## Welcome to the EDA Stats 2019 Bonus Pages!

+Here you'll find:
+  - Extra help [getting started](/introduction.md) with R,
-This is where you can come for an extra introduction to R, see how to remake the labwork assignments using ggplot (and tidyverse!), and find links to other useful sites.
+  - Tutorials demonstrating how to remake the EDA labwork assignments using [ggplot](/GGPLOTTING.md) (and tidyverse!),

-### What you'll find here:

-- A [step-by-step guide](/before-you-start.html){:target="_blank"} to getting started with R.

--

--
+  - Links to other [useful sites](/resources.md) and tutorials.